Kid Friendly Destinations

 One ticket grants you access to the National Motor Museum, World of Top Gear, Palace House and the tranquil ground and gardens with the ruins of Beaulieu Abbey

 Just north of Ringwood.
 Moors Valley has a great network of trails that a toddler or a teenager can manage.
 There are several different installations around the walk that kids can climb on.
 All you pay for on the ground trails is parking.
 There is also a large facility there called Go Ape aimed at two different age groups.
 Go Ape Tree Top Junior is for children over 1 meter tall and aged 6 – 12 years old (although younger kids can go on if supervised by an adult!) or ‘Go Ape Tree Top Adventure’: a challenging tree top obstacle course with zip wires for children over 10 years and 1.4 m in height.
-Our American nieces travelled round Europe for three weeks when aged 10 – 16: their highlight?
+Our nieces travelled round Europe for three weeks aged 10 – 16: their highlight?
 Go Ape.

 Swanage Steam Railway

 This short stretch of rail is operated by enthusiasts and makes a wonderful day out for kids.
 The railway starts near Corfe Castle where you can park your car and makes a short trip to Swanage.
 Swanage itself is a typical, small south coast seaside town and is worth a short nose around, then get the train back to the car.
-At certain times of years, Thomas the Tank Engine visits and Santa rides the train on specified days in the run up to Xmas.
+At certain times of years, Thomas the Tank Engine visits and Santa rides the train on certain days in the run up to Xmas.

 In Southampton.
 Tells the tragic tale well.
 Got a big thumbs up.